 Most mods are very easy to install with Mod Organizer 2 and require only a few basic steps.
-For the Ai Cave Modlist, it should be assumed that this is the complete installation procedure for any mod that does not have additional steps in its description.
+For BMS, it should be assumed that this is the complete installation procedure for any mod that does not have additional steps in its description.

 Directing Nexus Downloads to MO2

 Before you start, make sure that you have set Mod Organizer 2 to handle Nexus download links.
 To do this, go to the “Nexus” tab of your MO2 settings, hit the “Connect to Nexus” button and authorize MO2 in the browser window that appears.
 Note that sometimes Nexus servers are out of whack and you may need to wait a while or come back later before Nexus will allow you to authorize.
 After authorizing, simply hit the “Associate with ‘Download with manager’ links” button and you should be good.

 Before downloading any mod, be sure you’ve read the following information:

 - Read the entire main “DESCRIPTION” page.
 I know this is time consuming, but it’s well worth it.
 Your knowledge on a mod’s features is your first line of defense against crashes, conflicts and other problems.
 Note that some mod authors have manual installation instructions or use different mod managers for said instructions–these directions are safe to ignore.